 Allocations & availability

-Based on water sharing plans, the department ensures the available surface and groundwater resources are shared equitably, and that water entitlements and allocations are secure and tradeable in accordance with plans and rules.
+We use the rules in water sharing plans to distribute available surface and groundwater resources sustainably and fairly.
+We also ensure that water entitlements and allocations are secure and tradeable in accordance with plans and rules.

 Droughts & floods

 We play a critical role in managing, allocating and protecting the water resources of NSW during extreme events.

 Obtain a new groundwater licence through a controlled allocation (or tender) process.

 Temporary water restrictions

 Current temporary water restrictions for regulated river, unregulated river and groundwater water sources.

 Northern Basin First Flush Assessment